-Welcome to the Pomona Social Cognition & Interaction Lab!
+Welcome to the Pomona Social Cognition & Interaction (SCI) Lab!

 The challenges of racial, ethnic, and cross-cultural integration are among some of the most contentious and complex of the 21st century.
 Work in our lab explores how dynamics of everyday interactions impact intergroup relations.
-Much of our research is guided by two interrelated questions: (1) Why do people seek or avoid intergroup contact?; and (2) How do social categories and social identities shape our attitudes, impressions, motivations, and beliefs in everyday social interactions?
-To explore these and other questions, we use a variety of methods, including laboratory and field experiments, and dyadic and longitudinal approaches.
+Much of our research is guided by two interrelated questions: (1) Why do people seek or avoid intergroup contact?; and (2) How do social groups influence our impressions, motivations, and beliefs in everyday interactions?
+To explore these and other questions, we use a variety of methods, including lab and field experiments, and dyadic and longitudinal approaches.

 SCI Lab News!